jarun/buku/README.md

       --colors COLORS      set output colors in five-letter string --nc                 disable color output
-      -n, --count N        show N results per page (default 10) --np                 do not show the prompt, run and exit -o, --open [...]     browse bookmarks by indices and ranges open a random bookmark, if no arguments --oa                 browse all search results immediately
+      -n, --count N        show N results per page (default 10) --np                 do not show the subprompt, run and exit -o, --open [...]     browse bookmarks by indices and ranges open a random bookmark, if no arguments --oa                 browse all search results immediately